OpenVoiceOS/ovos-technical-manual/docs/skill_settings.md

 ### Reading settings

-Skill settings are available on the MycroftSkill class and inherit from a Python Dict.
+Skill settings are available on the OVOSSkill class and inherit from a Python Dict.
 This means that you can use it just like you would any other Python dictionary.

 To access the `show_time` variable from our example above we would use the `Dict.get` method: